- A long, flattened, snakelike fish

 - Point Conception, California to southern Baja California, Mexico

-- Rocky reefs.
-They often hide in rock crevices all day and hunt at night.
+- Live in rocky reefs.
+They often hide in rock crevices all day and hunt at night

 - Juvenile moray eels live in the tide pools, adults live in deeper water